Operation Cyclone: Aftermath

-After the withdrawal of Soviet troops, the U.S. shifted its interest from Afghanistan.
-American funding of Hekmatyar and his Hezb-i-Islami party was cut off immediately.
+After the withdrawal of Soviet troops, the U.S. shifted its interest from Afghanistan; however it did participate in the planning of a takeover of the Afghan city of Jalalabad alongside the ISI, but the mujahideen forces were no match against the Afghan Army in a conventional war.
+Direct American funding of Hekmatyar and his Hezb-i-Islami party was cut off immediately.

 In October 1990, U.S. President George H. W. Bush refused to certify that Pakistan did not possess a nuclear explosive device, triggering the imposition of sanctions against Pakistan under the Pressler Amendment (1985) to the Foreign Assistance Act (1961).
 This disrupted the second assistance package offered in 1987 and discontinued economic assistance and military sales to Pakistan with the exception of the economic assistance already on its way to Pakistan.
 Military sales and training programs were abandoned as well and some of the Pakistani military officers under training in the U.S. were asked to return home.

 As late as 1991 Charlie Wilson persuaded the House Intelligence Committee to continue the funding of the Mujahideen, providing them with $200 million for fiscal year 1992.
 With the matching funds from Saudi Arabia, this amounted to $400 million for that year.
 Afghan tribes were also delivered weapons which the United States captured from Iraq during the Gulf War.

-In a 1998 interview with news magazine Le Nouvel Observateur, Brzezninski was asked whether he regretted the operation having given arms and advice to future terrorists.
+In a 1998 interview with news magazine Le Nouvel Observateur, Brzezinski was asked whether he regretted the operation having given arms and advice to future terrorists.
 Brzezinski was quoted as saying: "What is more important in world history?
 The Taliban or the collapse of the Soviet empire?
 Some agitated Moslems or the liberation of Central Europe and the end of the cold war?"
-In the context of disputed statements attributed to Brzezinski concerning the United States setting a “trap” for the Soviet Union, Tobin cautions that "there are, however, significant problems with [the Le Nouvel Observateur interview] as an historical source. ... the published remarks were heavily edited and Brzezinski has denied the article's accuracy on numerous occasions, asserting that it was 'not an interview, but excerpts from an interview that was originally supposed to be published in full but which they never checked with me for approval in the form that it did appear.'
+In the context of disputed statements attributed to Brzezinski concerning the United States setting a "trap" for the Soviet Union, Tobin cautions that "there are, however, significant problems with [the Le Nouvel Observateur interview] as an historical source. ... the published remarks were heavily edited and Brzezinski has denied the article's accuracy on numerous occasions, asserting that it was 'not an interview, but excerpts from an interview that was originally supposed to be published in full but which they never checked with me for approval in the form that it did appear.'
 It is also likely a casualty of translation—being conducted in English, translated and printed in French, and reconverted to English—with the original statements becoming skewed and distorted in their edited and translated form."